Sandy sends New Yorkers scrambling for their cuppa Joe

 Jonathan Truppman’s search brought him from his West Village home in lower Manhattan to Times Square, a district in midtown Manhattan whose bright electronic billboards are normally shunned by natives.

-With power off in many Manhattan neighborhoods, New Yorkers were being forced far from their normal haunts to get their caffeine fix, as chains like Starbucks Corp, Dunkin’ Donuts and Tim Hortons scrambled to reopen outlets in the world’s financial capital on Wednesday.
+With power off in many Manhattan neighbourhoods, New Yorkers were being forced far from their normal haunts to get their caffeine fix, as chains like Starbucks Corp (SBUX.O), Dunkin’ Donuts (DNKN.O) and Tim Hortons THI.TO scrambled to reopen outlets in the world’s financial capital on Wednesday.

 “I had to drive up here from the West Village to get my coffee,” said Truppman, 27, at Oren’s Daily Roast in Times Square.
 The lawyer was unable to get coffee in lower Manhattan where he lives and works because of a power blackout.